 If you are experiencing problems with the sound output or input on your Mac computer, it’s possible that you may need to modify your computer’s sound settings, or update your Mac’s operating system.

-If you try to print from your Mac OS X El Capitan, but the printer doesn't appear in the Printer pop-up menu, or your Mac displays a message that software for your printer isn't available, you can follow the steps to fix it.
+If you try to print from your Mac OS X El Capitan, but the printer doesn’t appear in the Printer pop-up menu, or your Mac displays a message that software for your printer isn’t available, or El Capitan is unable to verify the printer on your network.
+For these El Capitan printer probelms, you can follow the steps to fix.

 If you still have problem with your printer, you can try resetting the printer:

-If something goes wrong on you Mac, like drives not appearing, Bluetooth problems, AirPort non connecting etc. These aren't problems that simple rebooting often fix.
+If something goes wrong on you Mac/Mac Mini/MacBook Air, like drives not appearing, Bluetooth problems, AirPort non connecting etc. These aren’t problems that simple resetting PRAM on Mac often works.
 This means system and device settings need to be put back in place.

 Many users are suffering the Bluetooth accessories and connectivity problems with El Capitan.
 You may unable to get Bluetooth to connect properly and let all your stuff play together well and wirelessly.